wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/2-learn-about-entities.md

 ### Custom activity entities
 You can create new custom activity entities.
 The metadata values of activity entities differ from the metadata values of other entities.
 For example, the **Primary** field is set to **Subject**.

-You can't create a custom activity by using the Microsoft Power Apps portal.
-You must open Solution Explorer by using the **Advanced** button.

 ## Business Rules

 Business rules provide a simple interface to implement and maintain fast-changing and commonly used rules.
 The business rules defined for an entity apply to both canvas apps and model-driven apps if the entity is used in the app.